minoa-lang/reference/src/attributes.md

 #### `repr` [↵](#abi-link-symbol-and-ffi-attributes-)

-The `repr` trait controls the type layout as defined in the [Layout representation section](./type-system/type-layout/layout-representation.md)
+The `repr` trait controls the type layout as defined in the [layout representation section]

 #### `export_name` [↵](#abi-link-symbol-and-ffi-attributes-)